vivaxy/vscode-conventional-commits/README.md

 2. Click the icon on the Source Control menu.
 See the image below.

 <img src="./assets/docs/icon-on-the-source-control-menu.png" alt="Icon on the Source Control menu" width="300">

+## Commit Workflow

+The recommended workflow, automatically add, commit and push files by default.

+If you only want the extension to fill in the message, just disable `autoCommit` configuration.

+### The Recommended Workflow

+1. Active the extension.
+2. Type messages.

+The extension will automatically add the changed files, perform the commit and push the commit to remote.

+### How To Configure

+1. Enable `autoCommit` configuration of the extension. _The extension enables `autoCommit` by default._
+2. Enable `git.enableSmartCommit` and set `git.smartCommitChanges` to `all` to
+   commit all changes when there are no staged changes.
+3. Set `Settings > git.postCommitCommand` to `sync` to run `git.sync` after
+   commit.

 # Related Projects